 The Jews have a wonderful understanding of their connection with the Abrahamic covenant.
 However, they also have a history of rejecting Jesus Christ as Messiah, the one who has fulfilled that covenant.
 Pray that as the Gospel is shared, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised humanity through Abraham centuries ago.

-* Ask the Holy Spirit to grant wisdom and favor to missions agencies that are focusing on the Jews of North and South America.
+Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the Jews of North and South America.

 |Profile Source: Bethany World Prayer Center|